top of page

 While all concrete contains the same basic ingredients, interlocking pavers have a few unique qualities that help make them so versatile.

-• Joint spacers help lock in and disperse weight across adjacent pavers instead of directly down.
+• Joint spacers help lock in and disperse weight across adjacent pavers to keep them from cracking or breaking like poured concrete.

-• There are several separate units to allow flexibility with freeze/thaw without breaking under the stress.
+• There are several separate units to allow flexibility with the freeze/thaw cycles without breaking.

 • Pavers are pressure tested to withstand much higher amounts of weight than a concrete pour.